asadravian/hacktoberfest/README.md

-# hacktoberfest
+# hacktoberfest coding hackathon
-Let's hack open source world in October together! https://hacktoberfest.digitalocean.com/details
+Let's hack open source world together! https://hacktoberfest.digitalocean.com/details

 I have created readme-edits as a new branch for you guys - especially for beginner.